-Smarter computing: the IT infrastructure that enables a Smarter Planet
+Smarter Computing: the IT infrastructure that enables a Smarter Planet

 Three years ago, we began describing the Smarter Planet that we saw emerging.
 It was a world in which the primary industries—transportation, healthcare, energy—were becoming more instrumented and interconnected, and intelligent, producing data that could be used to improve the quality of our lives and our work across a variety of industries.

-Over this time, we also recognised that there was a pattern to the way that most successful companies were approaching their IT infrastructure.
+Over this time, we also recognized that there was a pattern to the way that most successful companies were approaching their IT infrastructure.
 They were thinking about computing in new ways—and using it to create formidable opportunities for growth and innovation…despite facing such challenges as tremendous demands for service, inflexible infrastructures, flat budgets and incomplete, unreliable data.

 Through a new approach we call Smarter Computing, enterprises can tackle these constraints.
 They can leverage all of the data in their enterprise, optimise systems for workloads and manage their IT infrastructure in a much more cloud-like fashion, for dramatically improved economics and performance.

-Smarter computing has three characteristics:
+Smarter Computing has three characteristics:

 Companies are challenged to harness all available information.
 In fact, 89% of CEOs say they want better insight through business intelligence and analytics.
 An infrastructure that is designed for data means extending beyond traditional sources of data to generate insight by leveraging new forms of information.